advmlphish/raze_to_the_ground_aisec23/README.md

 2. Move into the artifact root folder:
 `cd raze_to_the_ground_aisec23`.

-3. Select the proper commit:
+3. Select the current stable release:
-`git checkout 54c895f`.
+`git checkout v1.0`.

 4. Create a Python virtual environment (venv) if not already done:
 `python3 -m venv $HOME/venv_adv_phishing`.